drivendataorg/nasa-airathon/no2/1st Place/README.md

 1. `python Train.py`: trains LightGBM + ElasticNet model

 	See details above in [LightGBM](#lightgbm-model)

 2. `python TrainNN.py`: trains neural network

-Ensure `all_data_tg.pkl` and `submission_tg.pkl` are in the `cache directory`.
+	Ensure [`all_data_tg.pkl`, `submission_tg.pkl`] are in the `cache` directory.

 	All models were trained across hundreds of r6i.large spot instances.
 Distributed training across systems is supported (>100 aggregate hours is sufficient)

 	Each fold set is roughly 15 minutes, for ~600 models [3 locations * ~12 parameter choices * 20 fold rotations ]

 	Expect 150 hours of training time on a single CPU instance (invariant to core count, may be moderately faster on GPU; add 'accelerator="gpu"' to Trainer(...) to enable GPU).

 3. `python TrainEnsemble.py`: trains ensemble of the previous two models

 	Ensure `all_data_tg.pkl`, `submission_tg.pkl` are in cache, and that the `clfs_tg` and `nn1` directories exist from the previous two steps.

 	Predictions will be stored in `submissions_tg/stack1.csv`.

 	Expect ~0.477 private leaderboard score. ~0.999 correlation between replication runs.

 ## Out of sample inference